Register here until October 12th at no cost to receive a link to the event site to view it on demand, at your convenience.

 Session Chair: Jeff Parshley is Group Chairman of SRK Consulting Inc. Jeff has over 40 years of environmental and mine closure experience.
 He has helped develop regulatory guidelines for mine closure and closure cost estimating and assisted several clients in developing closure-related corporate standards and guidance documents.
 He has worked with the legal and policy aspects of mining projects since early in his career, regularly working on World Bank and IFC compliance projects, and is one of SRK’s most experienced mine closure strategists and regulatory specialists.

-10:30 AM ET - General Motors announced ambitious plans to produce electric vehicles (EVs): Beyond Forecast Growth, What is needed?
-How can GM et al sustainably source battery raw materials locally? - A Fireside Chat
+General Motors Announced Ambitious Plans to Produce Electric Vehicles (EVs), Reduce Emissions by 2035 and to be Carbon Neutral by 2040: Beyond Forecast Growth, What is needed?
+How can GM sustainably source battery raw materials locally? - A Fireside Chat

 Benchmark Mineral Intelligence: Terry Scarrott, Principal Consultant - Session Chair

 General Motors Corporation: Michael A. Maten, General Motors' Lead for Electric Vehicle Policy Strategy